 The world is experiencing a global housing crisis.
-About 1.6 billion people live in substandard housing, and 100 million are homeless, according to the United Nations.
+About 1.6 billion people live in substandard housing and 100 million are homeless, according to the United Nations.
 These people are increasingly urban residents, and every week more than 1 million people are born in or move to cities in the developing world.

-Today, 1 billion people live in urban slums.
+Today, 1 billion people - 32 percent of the global urban population - live in urban slums.
 If no serious action is taken, the number of slum dwellers worldwide will increase over the next 30 years to nearly 2 billion, according to the U.N.